lecritch/dsc-chi-warmup-anova/README.md

 ```

-    with f_stat4.846087862380136 and p-value 0.0159099583256229, we can reject the null that there aren"t differences in means
+    with f_stat 4.846087862380136 and p-value 0.0159099583256229, we can reject the null that there aren"t differences in means
-    between the treatment groups at the alpha=.05 significance level
+    between the various control and treatment groups at the alpha=.05 significance level

     Multiple Comparison of Means - Tukey HSD, FWER=0.05
     ===================================================